 27.3

-Where Reports to the Chief executive reports provide proposals requiring a decision, a paragraph headed “Risk Implications” should be provided.
+Where Reports to the Chief Executive reports provide proposals requiring a decision, a paragraph headed “Risk Implications” should be provided.
 This should clearly identify the risk along with a brief description of how it is to be managed.
 All such reports should refer to the Risk Register which should detail the probable impact and the likelihood of the risk.

 27.4